ZanSara/zansara.github.io/content/posts/2024-09-05-odsc-europe-voice-agents-part-1.md

 # What is a voice agent?

-As the name says, voice agents are programs that are able to carry on a task and/or take actions and decisions on behalf of a user ("software agents") by using voice as their primary mean of communication (as poopsed to the much more common text chat format).
+As the name says, voice agents are programs that are able to carry on a task and/or take actions and decisions on behalf of a user ("software agents") by using voice as their primary mean of communication (as opposed to the much more common text chat format).
 Voice agents are inherently harder to build than their text based counterparts: computers operate primarily with text, and the art of making machines understand human voices has been an elusive problem for decades.

 Today, the basic architecture of a modern voice agent can be decomposed into three main fundamental building blocks: